Best Airline for Pets in Checked Cargo (2026)

 Aircraft: A330-200 and 787-9 widebodies for long-haul international plus 717-200 for inter-island.
 The widebody fleet means consistent climate-controlled cargo holds.

-Hub network: Frankfurt (FRA) and Munich (MUC) are the primary handling hubs.
+Hub network: Frankfurt (FRA) is the primary animal-handling hub.
 Connections through Lufthansa Cargo provide worldwide pet relocation reach.

 Fees: vary by route, weight, and kennel size.
-Typical US-to-Europe pet cargo runs $1,000-2,500 depending on pet size and route, including all veterinary handling fees.
+Typical US-to-Europe pet cargo runs $1,000 to $2,500 depending on pet size and route, including veterinary handling fees.

-4. KLM Cargo and Air France Cargo (the Schiphol and CDG options)
+4. Air France-KLM Cargo (the Schiphol and CDG options)

-Both Air France-KLM Group carriers operate within the same cargo system, so pet routing flexibility includes both AMS and CDG handling options.
+Because Air France and KLM share one cargo organization, pet routing flexibility spans both AMS and CDG handling options.

-For US-to-Europe pet relocation specifically, these three carriers (Lufthansa, KLM, Air France) cover almost all viable routings.
-Pricing is comparable across the three; the choice usually comes down to which hub matches your destination geography.
+For US-to-Europe pet relocation specifically, Lufthansa and Air France-KLM together cover almost all viable routings.
+Pricing is broadly comparable; the choice usually comes down to which hub matches your destination geography and whether your pet’s breed is accepted in the hold.

 5. The United PetSafe history (and why it matters)